2 Arizona children, both 5, found dead, one still missing after swept away by floodwaters from heavy storms

 Meanwhile, a state of emergency was declared in Tusayan, Ariz., south of Grand Canyon National Park, due to heavy snow and lack of electricity, while holiday traffic slowed to a crawl after the inclement weather struck parts of northern Arizona, California and Oregon this week, according to the National Weather Service (NWS).

-The heavy snow forced sections of Interstate 17 and 40 to close last Thursday into early Friday in northern Arizona, and 100 miles of Interstate in Northern California were shut down on Thursday because of multiple cars spinning out, according to the Arizona Department of Transportation.
+The heavy snow forced sections of Interstates 17 and 40 to close Thursday into early Friday in northern Arizona, because of multiple cars spinning out, according to the Arizona Department of Transportation.

-Several other roads were closed on Friday morning in Northern Arizona.
-The Interstate reopened midday on Friday.
+Several other roads were closed Friday morning in northern Arizona.
+The interstate reopened midday Friday.

 The Flagstaff area received 8 to 12 inches of snow as of early Friday, and the National Weather Service said travel was not recommended in the area.